MayureshShilotri/26-Weeks-Of-Data-Science/Week-25-Productionizing ML - Deployment on AWS/README.md

 For example, majority of ML folks use R / Python for their experiments.
 But consumer of those ML models would be software engineers who use a completely different stack.

-## What we have learnt so far..

-- Statistics
-- Building Model

 ## What you will learn solving this ?

 You will learn to deploy your ML model to production.
 Hosting it to cloud, where other user can use your model for production.

 Seems like you are all fired up to put a test to your knowledge.